 Yin Chuin was awarded an NUS-ASEAN Undergraduate Scholarship to the National University of Singapore, where he completed his LL.B.
 (Hons) degree in 2003.
 In 2009, he was seconded to the London office of Linklaters LLP.
 Yin Chuin was called to the Malaysian Bar and joined Rahmat Lim & Partners in 2015.

-Yin Chuin is concurrently a Partner in Allen & Gledhill LLP, the Firm's associate firm in Singapore as an Associate after completing his pupillage in 2004.
+Yin Chuin joined Allen & Gledhill, the Firm’s associate firm in Singapore as an Associate after completing his pupillage in 2004.
 He is concurrently a Partner in Allen & Gledhill.
 To read more about his practice in Singapore, please click here.